GaloisInc/cryptol-verifier/README.md

+Note: this repository is obsolete, and its contents have been moved [here](https://github.com/GaloisInc/saw-core)

 This repository contains the code for the Cryptol Symbolic Simulator (CSS).
 It is currently used primarily as a library from SAWScript, but also produces a stand-alone executable, `css`.
 This executable has